 Words in The End:

 By following the steps mentioned in the above, you can easily figures out whether you have bought a refurbished iPhone or a brand-new iPhone.
 To have a nicer experience in using your iPhone, you may be looking for some useful text messaging apps for iPhone or practical contacts apps for iPhone.
-But the most important thing is to find a professional software like this Coolmuster iOS to Computer Transfer (Windows/Mac) to back up files from your iPhone to computer at regular times in case of sudden data losses due to various reasons!
+But the most important thing is to find a professional software like this Coolmuster iOS Assistant (Windows/Mac) to back up files from your iPhone to computer at regular times in case of sudden data losses due to various reasons!
 Below is the free trial versions of this software!
 Want to have a try?